New Orleans : The Underground Guide

 With a respectful nod to the traditional and a full embrace of the obscure, New Orleans: The Underground Guide is a resource for discovering the city as it really is - as much brass bands and boas as it is bounce and bicycle tours.
 From a speakeasy in the Bywater neighborhood to the delightfully sketchy vibe of St. Roch Tavern, lead author Michael Patrick Welch uncovers an unexpected tableau of musicians, venues, and novel ways to pass the bon temps.

-Contents include but are not limited to: where to get naked, how to make the most of Mardi Gras according to banjo player Geoff Douville, what to order from the delicious Slavic menu at Siberia, where to find the New Orleans Giant Puppet Festival, how to catch a performance by the New Movement comedy troupe, where to rent a kayak, and how to get in on the "bed and beverage" experience at the Royal Street Inn.
+Contents include but are not limited to: where to get naked, how to make the most of Mardi Gras according to banjo player Geoff Douville, where to find the New Orleans Giant Puppet Festival, where to rent a kayak, and how to get in on the "bed and beverage" experience at the Royal Street Inn.

 By Michael Patrick Welch